SeldonIO/seldon-core/docs-gb/kubernetes/kafka.md

 {% hint style="info" %}
-Kafka integration is required to enable data-centric inference pipelines feature.
+**Note**: Kafka integration is required to enable data-centric inference pipelines feature.
 It is highly advice to configure Kafka integration to take full advantage of Seldon Core 2 features.
 {% endhint %}